charlieschwabacher/gestalt/docs/getting-started.md

 the session.

-If the db threw an error because no row matched `email`, or if `bcrypt` threw one because the passwords didn't match, we catch the error and return a descriptive message.
+If the db threw an error because no row matched `email`, or if `bcrypt` threw one because the passwords didn't match, we catch the error and rethrow with a descriptive message.